 These factors affect our resting heart rate and thus are a good way to push our sleep cycle out of whack.

-5) Sleep in a dark room and cool room
+5) Sleep in a dark and cool room

-Shut off any light sources (including the glow from electronics) and use curtains to block external light until it’s morning.
-Although not always possible, try to cool your bedroom down to 65F.
+Shut off any light sources (including the glow from electronics) and use curtains to block external light until morning.
+Although not always possible, try to cool your bedroom down to 65F (18.5C).

 6) Only use your bedroom for sleeping and romance

-Your sleep will improve if you refrain from using your bed for watching TV, talking on the phone, working on a laptop or doing homework, and your bed is definitely not a good place for eating.
+Your sleep will improve if you refrain from using your bed for watching TV, talking on the phone, working on a laptop or doing homework.
+Your bed is definitely not a good place for eating.

 7) Exercise regularly

-30 minutes of activity, even if it’s light, every day can make sure that you’re better prepared for a good night’s rest.
-(Just don’t exercise too late as this will elevate your metabolism, which can make it more difficult to get to sleep)
+30 minutes of daily activity, even if it’s light, can prepare you for a good night’s rest.
+Just don’t exercise too late – it will elevate your metabolism, which can make it more difficult fall asleep.

 8) Cut caffeine after midday (2pm)